demshin/glipper/README.md

 Glipper is a small utility tool written in Go that recursively collects the content of all files in a specified directory and copies it to the clipboard.
 It is intended for developers and anyone who needs a quick way to gather and share file contents.

+## Requirements

+- macOS (supports both Intel and ARM architectures)
+- Go 1.24 or higher (for building from source)

 ## Features

 - Recursively traverses directories and reads all file contents.